REAL ID Act 2022 – Deadline, State Requirements, Documents, Cost, & Flying

 Real ID Enforcement Deadline Date

 Initially, all 50 states needed to comply with the REAL ID Act by October 1, 2020.
-Due to COVID-19, that date was been pushed back one year to October 1, 2021.
-NBC News reports the date has been pushed back again to May 3, 2023.
+Due to COVID-19, that date was pushed back one year to October 1, 2021.
+The date was again pushed back to May 3, 2023.
 If the May 3, 2023 deadline stands, you will not be able to fly without a REAL ID or other accepted form of identification on that date.

 Do I Have to Get a REAL ID?